boystrange/ProgramVerification/src/Chapter/Imp/SmallStep.lagda.md

 which correspond to infinite reductions, even if we cannot decide when this is the case.

-As a matter of fact both relations are semi-decideble, but not decidable in the sense of computability theory.
+As a matter of fact both relations are *semi-decidable*, but not *decidable* in the sense of computability theory.
 Semi-decidability follows by the fact that both relations are defined by finitary formal systems.
 Their undecidability is consequence of the fact that both are formal descriptions of an interpreter for IMP programs.
-Now, in spite of its rudimentary syntax, IMP is a Turing complete programming language, even slightly extending the *While* language used in Kfoury, Mall and Arbib's book *A Programming Approach to Computability* as a substitute for Turing machines.
-Were either big or small-step relations decidable, we had an algorithm deciding the halting problem.
+In fact, in spite of its rudimentary syntax, IMP is a Turing complete programming language, even slightly extending the *While* language used in Kfoury, Mall and Arbib's book *A Programming Approach to Computability* as an equivalent substitute for Turing machines.
+Were either big or small-step relations decidable, we would have an algorithm deciding the halting problem.